 There are better ways to manage the water needs of people and planet and for over a decade, Circle of Blue has informed their discovery.
 Its trusted reporting has enhanced climate agreements, urban policy and citizen activity, and it has inspired collaboration from Davos to Beijing, from Washington to the Vatican.

 Circle of Blue unites classic journalism, data literacy and transformative connectivity.
-Its visionary work across the Great Lakes, U.S., China, Australia, Mexico, India and the Middle East earned the Rockefeller Centennial Innovation Award, one of the nation’s top honors.
+Its visionary work across the Great Lakes, U.S., China, Australia, Mexico, India and the Middle East earned the Rockefeller Centennial Innovation Award.

 Circle of Blue meets the demand for information and collaboration in the challenge of the century: water.